Costa Rican Beef Picadillo for Casados and Gallos

 Serve the picadillo as a traditional casado, with white rice and black beans.
 For a no-carb option, I often layer the picadillo and black beans over a bed of fresh lettuce.

-As a snack, fold a bit into a warm corn tortilla or tortilla de masa and eat as a “gallo.”
-Buen provecho!
+As a snack, fold a bit into a warm corn tortilla or tortilla de masa and eat as a “gallo.” ¡Buen provecho!

 Carrot and Green Bean Picadillo Recipe

-An easy to prepare crowd-pleaser loaded with plenty of vegetables and ground beef, carrot and green bean picadillo is Costa Rican comfort food at its finest!
+An easy-to-prepare crowd-pleaser loaded with plenty of vegetables and ground beef, carrot and green bean picadillo is Costa Rican comfort food at its finest!

 Ingredients

-- 1 lb lean ground beef or turkey
+• 1 lb ground beef

-- Ground black pepper to taste
+• Black pepper to taste

 Instructions

-- While this is cooking, you can chop up the carrots.
+4. While this is cooking, you can chop up the carrots.
 I don’t peel the carrots, since the peel has additional nutritional value and it isn’t noticeable once you chop the carrot into a zillion pieces.
 Chop the ends of the carrot, and slice it in half.
-Slice the halves in half, and once again, until you have a bunch of long, thin, carrot slices like you would use for dipping.
+Slice the halves in half, and once again, until you have a bunch of long, thin carrot slices like you would use for dipping.
 Chop those up.

 Nutrition Information: